Tatara88/Minecraft/Klaxon/Readme.md

 3. Downloads the latest `Klaxon-x.x.x-x.x.x.zip` and put it into `yourserver/mods`.
 4. It's done.

-## Configuration
+## Configuration - Client

-The configuration file `Klaxon.cfg` can be found in the `.minecraft/config` folder client-side and in the `yourserver/config` folder server-side.
+The configuration file `Klaxon.cfg` can be found in the `.minecraft/config` folder.
 By default, it contains the following:

 ```
 # Configuration file